CRE Investors

 Specialized software platforms now offer integrated scenario analysis capabilities, including:

 This fundamental stress test models a broad economic contraction affecting tenant demand across property types.
-Parameters might include a GDP decline of 3-5% over two years, unemployment rising to 8-10%, and property value compression of 20-30%.
-Impacts cascade as tenant defaults increase and lease renewals occur at reduced rates.
+Parameters may include a GDP drop of 3% to 5% over two years.

 Different property types face unique disruption risks.
 Office properties must consider permanent work-from-home adoption.
 Retail faces continued e-commerce growth.
 These scenarios help assess whether properties remain viable long-term or face obsolescence requiring repositioning.